Timer/jocse-paper/paper.md

     URL: "http://www.mpi-forum.org/docs/mpi-3.0/mpi30-report.pdf"
 ---

-**Describe the approach taken to solve the problem and project results.
-Student papers should also reflect on the experience including such things as project organization, challenges, and solutions as well as the impact of the project on the students’ education and career outlook.**

 # Introduction
 Inferring relations among genes requires a significant amount of data.
 Bayesian networks may be used to correlate this data and extract relationships among the genes.
 We do not know what this relationship is, but we know it has a high likelihood of existing.